scheinerman/BalancedIncompleteBlockDesigns.jl/README.md

 The function `projective(n)` creates a projective plane of order `n`.
 This is equivalent to `BIBD(n*n+n+1,n+1,1)`.

+#### Projective Planes of Prime Order

+As a convenience, we include `prime_plane(p)` to construct a projective plane of order `p` when `p` is prime.
+This is constructed without the use of integer programming and therefore is fast.

 ## Verification

 `BIBD_check(A)` determines if the integer matrix `A` is a valid